gilbert-jch/hnm4lcp/README.md

 where, on the one hand, $A$ and $B\in\mathbb{R}^{n\times n}$, while $a$ and $b\in\mathbb{R}^n$, and, on the other hand, the $M_i$'s are in
 $\mathbb{R}^{n\times n}$ and the $q_i$'s are in $\mathbb{R}^n$.
 The
-following mixte linear complementarity problem will also be considered
+following mixte linear complementarity problems will also be considered

 </ul>